 What are hornets?

 Hornets are a type of wasp consisting of queens (the dominants of the species who are the only ones to reproduce), workers (asexual females), and males, the latter of which are few in number and exist for only one purpose: to mate with the queens.
-Males die shortly after mating.
-Colony expansion is a primary motivation, and workers will aggressively defend their nests if they feel threatened.
+Accordingly, males die shortly after mating.
+Colony expansion is a primary motivation for hornets, and workers will aggressively defend their nests if they feel threatened.

 How did I get hornets?